rancher/rke2/tests/terraform/README.md

 ```
 - ${upgradeVersion} version to upgrade to
 ```
-We can also run tests through the Makefile:
+We can also run tests through the Makefile through tests' directory:
 ```bash
 Args:
 *All args are optional and can be used with `$make tf-tests-run` , `$make tf-tests-logs` and `$make vet-lint`